DtxdF/AppJail.docs/docs/getting-started.md

 ;; connection timed out; no servers could be reached
 ```

-In order for the jails to communicate with the DNS server installed and configured on your server, you must add an `appjail-label(1)` used by the security group hooks.
+In order for the jails to communicate with the DNS server installed and configured on your host, you must add an `appjail-label(1)` used by the security group hooks.
 In the `pf.conf(5)` file installed by the `AppJail.setup` script, a very useful `pf(4)` table called `allow-dns` is created, which allows you to add IPv4 addresses without having to define a rule each time.

 ```console
 $ appjail quick myjail \